leonlatsch/Photok/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+**Legal Notice**

+Google Play and the Google Play logo are trademarks of Google LLC